FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/nodejs_sdk/install.md

       nvm use 8
       ```

-  - If you are using Windows:
+  - If you use Windows:

     Please go to [Node.js official website](https://nodejs.org/en/download/)Download the installation package under Windows to install it。

-- Basic Development Components
+- Basic development components
-  - Python 2 (required for Windows, Linux, and MacOS)
+  - Python 2 (required for Windows, Linux and MacOS)
   - g++(Required for Linux and MacOS)
-  - Make (required for Linux and MacOS)
+  -make (required for Linux and MacOS)
-  - Git (required for Windows, Linux, and MacOS)
+  - Git (required for Windows, Linux and MacOS)
   - Git bash (required for Windows only)
-  - MSBuild Build Environment (Windows only)
+  - MSBuild build environment (required for Windows only)

-- FISCO BCOS Node: Refer to [FISCO BCOS Installation](https://fisco-bcos-documentation.readthedocs.io/zh_CN/latest/docs/installation.html#fisco-bcos)Build
+- FISCO BCOS Node: Please refer to [FISCO BCOS Installation](https://fisco-bcos-documentation.readthedocs.io/zh_CN/latest/docs/installation.html#fisco-bcos)Build

 ## Deploying the Node.js SDK